arpoyda/BirdCLEF_2024/README.md

 ## Model Build

-There are three options to produce the solution.
+There are two options to reproduce the solution.
 1) With pretrained models.

     a) Download models checkpoints from [here](https://www.kaggle.com/datasets/chemrovkirill/birdclef24-final) and put in `models_weights/`.